 - Let the cooked mixture rest.

 - Cook the liquid down until thick and syrupy.

-Voilà: you have perfect jam with no pectin!
-The finished jam can easily be canned and sealed and will be shelf stable.
+Voilà: you have a perfect jam with no pectin!
+The finished jam can easily be canned and sealed and will be shelf-stable.
 Or you can just leave it in the fridge (I love to use these cute Weck jars)!
 I can’t wait to hear all the delicious ways you love to use this jam!
 My favorites ways to serve (in no particular order) are:

 - On a charcuterie board with multiple other munchies (just like the pictures in this post)

 - Spread inside a grilled cheese sandwich with a slice of Brie